 Summer, 2024

-This paper explores the feasibility of adopting circular economy (CE) principles as a transformative framework for urban regeneration, focusing on integrating sustainable waste management systems into mixed-use neighborhoods.
+This paper, written for a course on sustainability, explores the feasibility of adopting circular economy (CE) principles as a transformative framework for urban regeneration, focusing on integrating sustainable waste management systems into mixed-use neighborhoods.
 By addressing systemic challenges such as urban waste, environmental injustice, and community exclusion, this research proposes planning strategies to create safer, more resilient, and greener cities.

 Pembroke College Summer Programme, University of Cambridge